 Additionally, Dr. Melia brings more than 15 years of experience working with families in crisis.
 She has worked in a variety of settings including wilderness, community mental health, integrated care, and private practice.
 She is trained in Family Centered Treatment and Trauma-Focused Cognitive Behavioral Therapy and enjoys studying depth psychology and ecopsychology.
 Dr. Melia was drawn to Open Sky’s strong focus on whole person health, the depth-oriented and nature-based Student Pathway, and the integrity with which families are integrated into treatment.

-As a clinical therapist, Dr. Melia shares her expertise in issues relevant to adolescents and young adults, including cultivating resilience, developing healthy relationships with technology and social media, and addressing the need for connection and intimacy in relationships.
+As a clinical therapist, Dr. Melia shares her expertise in issues relevant to adolescent girls, including cultivating resilience and addressing the need for connection and intimacy in relationships.
+She is passionate about helping her students develop skills to maneuver the challenges of adolescence, including those associated with technology and social media, body image, and sexuality.
 As the Education Director at Open Sky, Dr. Melia brings her knowledge and experience to support curriculum development at Open Sky.

 In her downtime, Dr. Melia enjoys writing poetry, eating good food, engaging in meaningful conversation, and exploring the beautiful San Juan Mountains with her partner and dog.